trilitech/tezos-developer-docs/docs/tutorials/create-an-nft/nft-tznft.md

    ```

    The new metadata file is named `my_collection.json` and has information such as the name, description, home page, and creator of the collection.
-   It also includes the interfaces that the NFTs support, including the TZIP-12 interface that was mentioned earlier.
+   It also includes the interfaces that the NFTs support, including the TZIP-12 interface that is the basis for the FA2 standard.

 1. Optional: Edit the `my_collection.json` file to put your information in the `name`, `description`, and `authors` fields.